joaorpereira/website-react/README.md

 ### Site

-The website has been hosted at netlify: website-react.netlify.app
+The website has been hosted at netlify: https://website-react.netlify.app/

 ![](website-react.gif)